 In order to perform the functions described above, it may be necessary for FAST to disclose Personal Information overseas and to third parties such as:

-These people or organisations may be located outside Australia and it is likely that your Personal Information will be disclosed overseas.
+These people or organizations may be located outside Australia and it is likely that your Personal Information will be disclosed overseas.
 Our international offices and partners are located throughout the world making it impractical to list each country here.
 If you would like further information about the countries where your Personal Information is likely to be disclosed or stored, please contact the FAST Data Privacy Officer on the contact details below.

 In all cases, by providing your Personal Information to us, you consent to the disclosure of your Personal Information outside Australia, and acknowledge and agree that FAST is not required to ensure that the overseas recipient handles your information in compliance with the APPs or GPDR regulations.